 Should I Keep Trying?

-Seeking help from a specialist does not mean you're giving up.
+Seeking help from a fertility doctor does not mean you're giving up.
 It means you're escalating your efforts.
 Fertility is a complicated thing.
 If a single hormone is slightly off balance, your eggs or sperm contain multiple mutations, or your body is saddled with infection or autoimmune problems, pregnancy is a distant possibility -- and may be completely impossible.
 Tying without help, then, is an exercise in futility.

 Worse still, if something is seriously wrong that renders pregnancy impossible, every month spent unsuccessfully trying is a month of lost time.
 Particularly if you're over the age of 35, this can mean rapidly diminishing fertility as you continue fruitlessly trying.
 Even if you're younger, some fertility problems tend to get worse over time.
 The longer you wait, the harder those issues may be to correct.